 The same no-frills approach is present in the details of the job.
-Tutors are required to have at least two years of teaching and/or tutoring experience, as well as a minimum of a bachelor’s degree (though a teaching degree is not required) and a composite 28 on the ACT or a 650 on the SAT Math and SAT Verbal/CR.
+Tutors are required to have at least two years of teaching and/or tutoring experience, as well as a minimum of a bachelor’s degree (though a teaching degree is not required).
 Although scheduling is flexible, every tutor must commit to at least six hours per week.

 The tutoring options at TutorMe include much more than just test prep, but for tutors who specialize in that field, the site is one of the best online platforms to find work.

 TutorMe has plenty of availability for tutors to work with high school students on the major standardized tests, the SAT and ACT, as well as the SAT II subject tests.
 It’s not just for high school tutors, though: The site offers tutoring for college and graduate entrance exams such as the MCAT, GRE, and LSAT.
 For experienced instructors looking for a more flexible schedule, you can’t go wrong here.

 Rates are very competitive, starting at about $16 per hour, with the potential for bonuses down the line.
 Becoming a tutor with the company is pretty straightforward, but does require some specific qualifications, including prior teaching or tutoring experience.

 All tutors must at least be enrolled at an accredited university, and those with at least a bachelor’s degree are preferred in the competitive application process.
 Tutors experienced in test prep who don’t want to work with in-person companies are likely to be a perfect fit.

 Best for Language Tutoring : Skooli